Fixed-Point Arithmetic (Fixed-Point) in Engee

 , Float64

 ).
 However, in real-world systems - such as microcontrollers, DSPs, FPGAs or ASICs - usage of Float types may be undesirable or impossible.
 For example, in the STM32 family of microcontrollers, the base models do not have hardware support for float', and floating-point operations are much slower than integer operations.
-In such cases, fixed-point arithmetic (`Fixed-point
+In such cases, fixed-point arithmetic (`Fixed-Point

 ) is used, where fractional values are encoded in integer format with a predetermined length of the fractional part.

-*Fixed-point arithmetic (Fixed-point') is a way of representing fractional values using ordinary integers and a predetermined scale (number of bits for the fractional part).
+Fixed-Point (Fixed-Point') is a way of representing fractional values using ordinary integers and a predetermined scale (number of bits for the fractional part).
 Instead of resource-intensive floating-point arithmetic (`Float32

 , Float64